PolygonT/Aura/README.md

     - attach武器
     - anim montage中timed niagara effect需要socket（eg：攻击trail）
 - AbilitySystemComponent->RegisterGameplayTagEvent (eg: Register Gameplay Tag Event (Hit React))
+- If you get the error message LogAbilitySystem: Warning: Can't activate LocalOnly or LocalPredicted ability %s when not local! then you did not initialize your ASC on the client.

 ## PLUS
 - 虚血条插值